InSpecLearn4SDL: Interpretable Spectral Features Predict Conductivity in Self-Driving Doped Conjugated Polymer Labs: Introduction

-\textbf{Our contributions:} Our key contributions to this work include the following: \begin{itemize}\itemsep0em \item \textbf{Data-driven spectral featurization}: We propose a data-driven method to featurize optical spectra using the AUC with optimization (GA), and develop a QSPR model for predicting conductivity in doped conjugated polymers. \item \textbf{Feature engineering}: We perform feature engineering to identify key, interpretable features and demonstrate that the data-driven model achieves predictive performance comparable to models based on expert-identified features. \item \textbf{Human machine learning collaboration}: We combine data-driven and expert features to develop a hybrid model that outperformed individual models, demonstrating the benefit of integration human intuition with machine learning. \item \textbf{Reduction in experimental time}: We show that by using optical spectra as inputs, experimental time can be reduced by approximately 33\%, eliminating the need for a large number of direct conductivity measurements. \end{itemize}
+\textbf{Our contributions:} Our key contributions to this work include the following: \begin{itemize}\itemsep0em \item \textbf{Data-driven spectral featurization}: We propose a data-driven method to featurize optical spectra using the AUC with optimization (GA), and develop a QSPR model for predicting conductivity in doped conjugated polymers. \item \textbf{Feature engineering}: We perform feature engineering to identify key, interpretable features and demonstrate that the data-driven model achieves predictive performance comparable to models based on expert-identified features. \item \textbf{Human machine learning collaboration}: We combine data-driven and expert features to develop a hybrid model that outperformed individual models, demonstrating the benefit of integration human intuition with machine learning. \item \textbf{Theoretical reduction in experimental time}: We show that conductivity characterization accounts for a measured 33\% of the total experimental time.
+By using optical spectra as inputs, these labor-intensive steps can be theoretically eliminated, potentially enabling a 33\% reduction in the total experimental cycle time.